Skip to content

 ado get actuators --details

-The actuator vllm_performance will appear in the list of available actuators.
+The actuator vllm_performance should appear in the list of available actuators if installation completed successfully.

 Create an actuator configuration

-Edit the file and set correct values for the following fields:
+Edit the file and set correct values for at least the namespace field.
+Also consider if you need to supply a value for hf_token :

 Then save this configuration as an actuatorconfiguration resource: